 Compliance with NPDES permits is critical to protecting our nation’s waters.
 There are approximately 46,000 major and minor individually NPDES-permitted facilities in the country.
-Over 29 percent of these facilities were in significant noncompliance (SNC) with their permits in FY 2018.
+20.3 percent of these facilities were in significant noncompliance (SNC) with their permits in FY 2018.
 Violations range from significant exceedances of effluent limits, which can cause harm to human health and the environment, to failure to submit reports, which can mask serious deficiencies.

 This effort furthers the EPA’s FY 2018–FY 2022 Strategic Plan, which calls for measurable efforts to increase the environmental law compliance rate.

 During FY 2020, the initial year for implementation of this Initiative, the agency made significant progress on reducing significant violations of NPDES permits.
 The following are illustrative of the agency’s efforts in FY 2020 to improve water quality through this NCI:

 - Reduced the rate of significant noncompliance: Together with authorized states, reduced the SNC rate of from an FY 2018 baseline of 20.3% to 16.4% at the end of FY 2020.

 - Coordinated a national symposium on reducing SNC: At the symposium, attended by representatives from over 30 state government environmental agencies and EPA offices across the country, attendees and guest speakers shared best practices and strategies for improving compliance with NPDES permits and reducing SNC.

 - Developed compliance assistance resources: Held a series of 12 technical assistance webinars focused primarily on common problems at small, public wastewater facilities in SNC.
 Issued a compliance advisory designed to help NPDES permittees achieve compliance.